williamhorning/williamhorning/content/bolt/legal.md

 - You - the user of Bolt
 - Bolt - Hosted version of [lightning](../lightning)
 provided by us
-- Third-party Chat Platforms - Discord, Guilded, Revolt, and Telegram
+- Third-party Chat Platforms - Discord, Guilded, Stoat, and Telegram

 ---